AAslan94/pyenlight/README.md

 - use coarse wall grids during debugging;
 - reduce diffuse bounces during model verification;
 - disable RIS and windows when not required;
-- enable BTMA to avoid optical sensor-to-sensor gain calculation when consistent with the study;
+- enable BTMA to avoid optical sensor-to-sensor gain calculation when consistent with the corresponding paper;
-- cache PHY telemetry;
+- cache PHY results for repeated MAC runs or optimization problems with a static channel;
 - run MAC seeds in parallel;
 - separate budget runs from large parameter sweeps.